Developer MCP

 https://docs.commercetools.com/apis/rest/content/similar-content?input=product%20variant&limit=5&crowding=3&contentTypes=apiType&contentTypes=referenceDocs&products=Composable%20Commerce

-The response is a JSON object containing an array of similar content items, each with metadata such as title, contentType, URL, and token count.
+The response is a JSON object containing an array of similar content items with metadata such as title, contentType, URL, and token count.
 The following is the TypeScript type definition of the response:

 type TVectorSearchResult = {